Human Performance Science (2022)

 On this page

-Code Paper Title Occurrence / Location HPSCI201 Exercise Physiology and Prescription 15.0 22A (Hamilton) & 22A (Tauranga) The paper examines the physiological mechanisms, adaptations and subsequent exercise prescription that impact on performance and wellbeing.
-HPSCI202 Psychomotor Learning and Performance This paper will not be taught in 2018 This paper will not be taught in 2018 HPSCI203 Nutrition for Health and Exercise 15.0 22A (Hamilton) & 22A (Tauranga) This paper will include an overview of nutrition in the context of sport and health related settings, with focus on understanding the roles of macro and micro-nutrients, energy balance, measurement of resting, exercising energy expenditure, chronic lifestyle related disease and influences on current diet practices.
+Code Paper Title Points Occurrence / Location HPSCI201 Exercise Physiology and Prescription 15.0 22A (Hamilton) & 22A (Tauranga) The paper examines the physiological mechanisms, adaptations and subsequent exercise prescription that impact on performance and wellbeing.
+HPSCI202 Psychomotor Learning and Performance 15.0 22B (Hamilton) The paper provides a broad research-informed introduction to themes associated with perceptual and psychological factors that influence how people learn and perform movement skills.
+HPSCI203 Nutrition for Health and Exercise 15.0 22A (Hamilton) & 22A (Tauranga) This paper will include an overview of nutrition in the context of sport and health related settings, with focus on understanding the roles of macro and micro-nutrients, energy balance, measurement of resting, exercising energy expenditure, chronic lifestyle related disease and influences on current diet practices.
 HPSCI204 Biomechanics in Sport: Functional Anatomy and Biomechanical Principles 15.0 22B (Hamilton) & 22B (Tauranga) This paper covers basic biomechanics concepts, including static mechanics, dynamic mechanics, kinematics, and kinetics.
 Injury mechanics, prevention and rehabilitation principles and practices are also addressed in the context of sport.